 Common oversight 2: Invoicing Microsoft using a location ID with an MPN physical address in a country other than the country where Planning Services were performed Prior to beginning an engagement (and before reserving or redeeming vouchers), Planning Services partners must ensure they have a location ID listed in the Planning Services Partner Directory matching the country/location in which the engagement will take place.

 Follow these instructions to update your profile in the Planning Services Partner Directory.
 Microsoft will pay the applicable rate for the country in which Planning Services are acceptably performed, when all required documentation is received.
 Engagements must be billed at the rate where the services are performed.

-The maximum length available for a Planning Services engagement is 15 days per customer, however each engagement has specific duration limits depending on offering and/or product type.
-Program policy states, “Engagement durations should not exceed advertised maximum service level durations.”
-It is also stated that you may not combine multiple engagement types for a customer, unless: 1) The engagements address different divisions or associated legal entities, or 2) the engagements address different products and therefore produce unique deliverables.
+Common oversight 3: Not conforming to the length of engagements limitation The maximum length available for a Planning Services engagement is 15 days per customer, however each engagement has specific duration limits depending on offering and/or product type.
+Planning Services program policy states, "Engagement durations should not exceed advertised maximum service level durations."
+It is also stated that partners may not combine multiple engagement types for a customer, unless: 1) The engagements address different divisions or associated legal entities, or 2) the engagements address different products and therefore produce unique deliverables.

 Common oversight 4: Not meeting competency requirements before beginning an engagement It's important to note—Planning Services engagements map to a specific qualifying competency or competencies; before delivering any Planning Services engagement, you should review the partner eligibility requirements to ensure your organization has earned the competency required to deliver that particular engagement.
 If you deliver an engagement to a customer without first obtaining the qualifying competency, you will not be eligible for payment, due to Planning Services Agreement and program policy compliance violations.